MIAMI Facilities: MIAMI-2

-Recently built within the MIAMI facility is the new MIAMI-2 system, this was funded by an EPSRC grant that was awarded in 2015 and was officially opened on 16 March 2018 by Sir Patrick Stewart and Professor Stephen E. Donnelly (Centre Director).
-MIAMI-2 consists of two ion beams: a 10-350 kV medium-energy beamline (National Electrostatic Corp.) capable of running most ions up to Pb, at energies > 1 MeV (when using triple-charged ions); and a 1-20 keV low energy beam for light ions (H,He).
+Recently built within the MIAMI facility is the new MIAMI-2 system, this was funded by an EPSRC grant that was awarded in 2015 and was officially opened on 16 March 2018 by Sir Patrick Stewart and Professor Stephen E. Donnelly (the Facility Director at the time).
+MIAMI-2 consists of two ion beam systems: a 10-350 kV medium-energy beamline (National Electrostatic Corp.) capable of running most ions up to Pb, at energies up to 1 MeV (when using triple-charged ions); and a 1-15 keV low energy beam for light ions (H,He).
 These are coupled with a 300 kV H-9500 Hitachi TEM, that is equipped with EELS and EDS for elemental and chemical analysis and a gas injection system to allow for the ion irradiation of materials under non-ambient conditions (> 1 Pa).
 The primary application of the dual ion beam capability of the MIAMI-2 system is to study the synergistic effects of large amounts of damage from the heavy ion and the injection of He or H gas (to represent transmutation gas build up) as to better replicate the effects of neutron irradiation.
 One of the initial studies on the MIAMI-2 system has shown that tungsten (the material for choice in the divertor armour in the ITER and DEMO Fusion reactors) suffers a buildup of a higher number of immobile defects which inevitably cause increased embrittlement when irradiated under dual heavy and light ion irradiation as compared with light ion irradiation alone.